Codle/Codle/README.md

 Welcome to Zhengqiang's repo.
 Please feel free to submit issues with me.

 - I'm an engineer of AML (Applied Machine Learning) Team at ByteDance now.
-- I'm researching how to accelerate the training and inference of deep learning on the Volcano Engine machine learning platform, especially large language models and image generation models.
+- I'm researching how to accelerate the training and inference of deep learning on the Volcano Engine machine learning platform, especially large language models and diffusion models.

 We are hiring!
 Please feel free to send your resume to my email at any time.